 The Ayurvedic explanation for ringworm:

-People with weakened immunity, living in excessively hot and humid climates, having compromised immunity due to chronic illness, living in unsanitary conditions, being diabetic, or on a steroid-based medicine regimen are risk factors for ringworm.
+People with weakened immunity, living in excessively hot and humid climates, having compromised immunity due to chronic illness, living in unsanitary conditions, being diabetic, or being on a steroid-based medicine regimen are risk factors for ringworm.
+Thus it is important to have strong immunity, you can use 360° holistic immunity booster by Teachers Grace – Wrica.
+It will help you improve your weakened immunity.

 Understanding Ayurvedic Ringworm Treatment: